 Repositioning of Assets Post COVID-19

-- Buying residential properties will offer flexibility in sourcing other types of property that have a more volatile market.
-The acquisition of hospitality property should be centred around properties with cheap discount rates requiring little or no capital upgrades.
+Buying residential properties will offer flexibility, in sourcing other types of property that have a more volatile market.
+The acquisition of hospitality property should be centered around properties, with cheap discount rates; Requiring little or no capital upgrades.
 Choosing properties in markets where occupancy rates are not directly influenced by seasonal or leisure-oriented demand will be ideal.
 After taking all this into consideration, we can confidently assert that the right timing to invest as supply and demand will only improve by 2021.

 Diversified portfolios should equally look at the acquisition of offices in the suburban market.